 The driver who collects a child from the airport on arrival is probably the first person they will meet from See world.
 It is very important therefore that they recognise them and can find them easily.
 It is also important that the driver arrives on time and is kind and caring

-Our caring friendly Driver
+Our caring, friendly Driver

-We will send you a profile of the driver collecting the student including photograph, name, mobile number and ehat contact details when we confirm the arrangement
+We will send you a profile of the driver collecting the student including photograph, name, mobile number and WeChat contact details when we confirm the arrangement

-Our driver wil not leave the airport without the student even if the flight is delayed
+Our driver will not leave the airport without the student even if the flight is delayed

 Our driver could be language selected, specially Mandarina and Cantonese speaking driver variety availability could help the student easily